WallStreetMojo

 #2 – Variable Expenses

-The expenditure that is directly proportional to sales or production is known as a variable expense.
-It will go up when the production of the company increases and the same may fall if the production is decreased.
+The expenditure directly proportional to sales or production is known as a variable expense.
+It will go up when the company's production increases and the same may fall if the production is decreased.
 Variable cost is the amount that is the same per unit.

 Examples